-Pr oposals for each Company Who votes on the proposals for each Company?
-1. To elect the following individuals as directors for terms of three years and until their successors are duly elected and qualified: • Anne K. Costin The holders of the Company's Common Stock and Preferred Stock, voting together as a single class • William H. Shea, Jr. The holders of the Company's Preferred Stock 2.
-To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending November 30, 2016.
-The holders of the Company's Common Stock and Preferred Stock, voting together as a single class 3.
-To consider and take action upon such other busi- ness as may properly come before the meeting or The holders of the Company's Common Stock and Preferred Stock, voting together as a single class any adjournment or postponement thereof.
+Proposals for each Company

+Who votes on the proposals for each Company?

+- To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending November 30, 2017. - The holders of the Company's Common Stock and Preferred Stock, voting together as a single class - 2.
+To consider and take action upon such other business as may properly come before the meeting or any adjournment or postponement thereof. - The holders of the Company's Common Stock and Preferred Stock, voting together as a single class